Jesse Bradford: Career

-As a child actor, Bradford starred in the well-reviewed films Prancer (1989), Presumed Innocent (1990), King of the Hill (1993), and Far from Home: The Adventures of Yellow Dog (1995).
+As a child actor, Bradford starred in the well-reviewed films Prancer (1989), Presumed Innocent (1990), King of the Hill (1993), Far from Home: The Adventures of Yellow Dog, and Hackers (1995).
 Subsequently, he has had several notable roles in motion pictures, including Romeo + Juliet (1996) and Bring It On (2000), playing the romantic interest.
 In 2002, he appeared as the lead in two films — Clockstoppers and Swimfan.
 He also had a minor role as White House intern Ryan Pierce for nine episodes during the fifth season of The West Wing.

 Bradford played the role of Rene Gagnon in the 2006 film Flags of Our Fathers, based on the book of the same name by James Bradley.
 The film is about the Battle of Iwo Jima and was directed by Academy Award-winning director Clint Eastwood.
 In 2009, Bradford was cast as one of the leads in I Hope They Serve Beer in Hell, based on Tucker Max's bestselling book.

 Bradford was in the main cast of the short-lived NBC courtroom drama series Outlaw in 2010.

 In 2016, he was in three episodes of Code Black.

 Personal life

 Bradford is married to Andrea Leal.
-They have a daughter, Maggie, born 29 May 2021, the day after his own birthday.
+They have a daughter.